SalamOsman/Microarray-gene-expression-analysis-workflow-in-R/README.md

 # This workflow

 In the current workflow, a dataset (GLDS-3) containing intensities of gene expression using microarray assay was downloaded from NASA GeneLab (https://genelab.nasa.gov/).
 You'll be required to download all the libraries for running this workflow.
-Furthermore, provide the correct path to the repository containing downloaded microarray dataset adn run the pipeline step by step.
+Furthermore, provide the correct path to the repository containing downloaded microarray dataset and run the pipeline step by step.

 Best wishes!